 Subject to prior rights of the holders, if any, of the shares of preferred stock, the holders of shares of common stock are entitled to share ratably in any distribution of our assets upon dissolution, liquidation or winding up, after the satisfaction of all debts and other liabilities.
 In general, holders of our common stock are entitled to one vote for each share of common stock they own and do not have cumulative voting rights.
-Common stock, however, may not vote on any amendment to our amended and restated certificate of incorporation that relates solely to the terms of a series of preferred stock if the holders of the series are entitled to vote separately or with the holders of one or more other series.
-No holder of common stock will have any preemptive rights with respect to our common stock or any of our other securities, or to any obligations convertible (directly or indirectly) into our securities.
+Common stock, however, may not vote on any amendment to our amended and restated certificate of incorporation that relates solely to the terms of a preferred stock if the holders of the series are entitled to our common stock or any of our other securities, or to any obligations convertible (directly or indirectly) into our securities.